postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

 We recommend the following approach to consume a configuration property:

-1. Create a file named `YourProject.targets` (the actual name of the file does not matter but the extension does)
+1. Create a file named `YourProject.targets` (the actual name of the file does not matter but the extension does):

     ```xml
     <Project>